Skip to main content

 Introduction

-The function whose job is to respond to an event triggered by something like a user interaction such as clicking is called an event handler, and it’s a normal javascript function declared within the component.
-And can be attached to any JSX element such as buttons, divs, inputs and so on.
+The function whose job is to respond to an event triggered by something like a user interaction such as clicking is called an event handler, and it’s a normal JavaScript function declared within the component.
+This special function can be attached to any JSX element such as buttons, divs, inputs, and so on.

 • Passing event handlers between React components.